Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `say_team <message>`

-Sends <message> to Team tab as if you had typed it in.
+Sends &lt;message&gt; to Team tab as if you had typed it in.

 ## `search_close_after_take`